Adaptavant/AW-Code-Standards/java/README.md

 [Java: Google-Java-Format](https://github.com/google/google-java-format)

-Note: This [plugin](https://github.com/google/google-java-format#intellij-android-studio-and-other-jetbrains-ides.) will be helpful to auto fix most of the CheckStyle warnings. **But remember this will modify every line, So I hope you aware that will lead to more conflicts for team with multiple branchs.
+Note: This [plugin](https://github.com/google/google-java-format#intellij-android-studio-and-other-jetbrains-ides.) will be helpful to auto fix most of the CheckStyle warnings. **But remember this will modify every line, So I hope you aware that will lead to more conflicts for the team uses multiple git branches.
 Recommend to plan well before using this formattor.**

 #### For Static Code Analysis: